 I learned how to make hard boiled eggs when I was about sixteen.
-I have used this method for over twenty years, and it has never failed me.
+I have used this method for over twenty years, in recipes like my moms’s Best Ever Classic Macaroni Salad, and of course for making the best Egg Salad, and it has never failed me.
 Not once!
 I’ve seen several different methods that cooks swear by, but this is the one that has always worked for me.
-This post was originally shared in 2014.

 So the next year I knew I’d better step up my game.
 I was home from school on spring break and happened to catch the end of the 11 am news and Mr. Food was on.
 To be fair, I wasn’t trying to watch the news, I just didn’t want to miss the beginning of my favorite soap.
 Anyway, Mr. Food had the perfect method for boiling eggs – YES!
 It was just what I needed.
 I began using his method and I had perfect eggs – every time!
 Except for the times when I forget to set the timer and end up boiling them for half an hour…but that’s another story for another time.

 Anyway, I wanted to share my perfect hard boiled eggs method with you today!

 - First, grab a 3 quart pot (or smaller is you are boiling fewer eggs).
 Gently add a dozen eggs to the pot in a single layer and cover completely with cold water.
 You want the water to be about an inch higher than the eggs.

 - Bring the eggs to a boil, uncovered, over medium-high heat.
 Shut off the burner, cover the pot and set the timer for 12 minutes.

 - When that timer goes off, you have to move quickly.
 Gently remove the eggs from the pot with a slotted spoon.
 Transfer the eggs immediately into a bowl filled with ice water (you’ll want to have this set up in advance).
 Leave the eggs in the ice water for several minutes to stop the cooking process.